 So, we’ve seen how mobile helps you manage your payments and provide a better client experience.
 But there’s still one area where mobile can make a huge difference to your business.

 How much of your time do you spend searching for, writing, and chasing up documents?
-For many businesses, property management processes are a hybrid of paper and digital which presents several big challenges like:
+For many businesses, property management processes are a hybrid of paper and digital which presents several big challenges:

 - Real estate agents often have to carry around large amounts of marketing materials or paper contracts with them